tfsoares/maven-smart-builder/README.md

 	* `Cancel`will go to the previous directory
 	* `Escape` to return to `BASE_DIR` or, if already on `BASE_DIR`, exits the script

-## Remarks
-Although the scripts uses Ubuntu-native `whiptail`command, it can also be used `dialog`, which might need to be installed.